PdxCodeGuild/class_HB2/3 Django/labs/01 Django Redo.md

 # Django Redo

-Implement one of the following Python labs in a Flask app:
+Implement one of the following Python labs in a Django app:

 - [Rock, Paper, Scissors](../../1%20Python/labs/05%20Rock%20Paper%20Scissors.md)
   - Have the user choose rock, paper, or scissors, and show the user who won.